 3. Fortify the Office

 Did you know that falls involving ice, sleet, or snow are one of the biggest risks people face during the winter months?
 In fact, in 2014, there were 42,480 workplace injuries involving snow and ice that required at least one day away from work to recuperate.
 And those are just the falls that people reported!

 Ask your building’s superintendent to check the heating and electric systems, as it is common for power lines to go down in ice storms or high winds.
 These power outages can last for days, crippling operations for any business.
 Should power go down while employees are at work, be sure you have a plan as to if and how employees are expected to continue to work, as well as a communication plan in place to notify employees of the outage and their instructions.

 4. Communicate Effectively and Often

 Your employees are going to expect some type of communication when they know a big storm is coming.
 Don’t leave them hanging!
-A mass communication system with geotargeting capabilities is a perfect solution to ensure the right messaging about the storm is getting to those employees who will be most affected.
+A mass communication system with geotargeting capabilities is a perfect solution to ensure the right messaging is getting to the right employees.
 Don’t rely on email or voicemails.
 Those can get lost in the shuffle, if they are ever checked at all.